 this notice electronically, you are still entitled to a paper copy of

-.
-To obtain a paper copy of this notice contact the facility Admitting
+this notice.
+To obtain a paper copy of this notice, contact the Admitting

 Department at 626 350-7952.